-Automotive Technology Club - The purpose of the Automotive Technology Club is: (1) to promote professional competency among students who are training to be automotive technicians; (2) to research, coordinate, and provide opportunities for educational field trips to observe and learn about various aspects of the automotive industry; (3) to host guest speakers/instructors from the automotive industry in order to become informed about current trends and new products; and (4) to assist club members in finding industry-related jobs within the local area.
+Automotive Technology Club - The purposes of the Automotive Technology Club are: (1) to promote professional competency among students who are training to be automotive technicians; (2) to research, coordinate, and provide opportunities for educational field trips to observe and learn about various aspects of the automotive industry; (3) to host guest speakers/instructors from the automotive industry in order to become informed about current trends and new products; and (4) to assist club members in finding industry-related jobs within the local area.

 Craven Outdoors - Through this organization students will encourage other students to go outdoors while engaging in the community and helping to conserve the wilderness around them.
-The purpose of Craven Outdoors is (1) create an outlet for community engagement and involvement; (2) raise awareness of wildlife conservation and preservation; (3) actively participate in campus and community volunteer opportunities; (4) venture the outdoors and find enjoyment in nature; (5) educate participants on the physical and mental health benefits of outdoor activities; and (6) nurture physical fitness for participants through outdoor activities.
+The purposes of Craven Outdoors are (1) to create an outlet for community engagement and involvement; (2) to raise awareness of wildlife conservation and preservation; (3) to actively participate in campus and community volunteer opportunities; (4) to venture the outdoors and find enjoyment in nature; (5) to educate participants on the physical and mental health benefits of outdoor activities; and (6) to nurture physical fitness for participants through outdoor activities.

-CCC Hurst Student Ambassadors - The Student Ambassadors are selected to represent the college at various community and student events.
-Students selected for the scholarship program must have a minimum GPA of 3.5 to be eligible to apply, have recommendations from the faculty and staff and be enrolled in at least 6 credit hours.
+Craven CC Hurst Student Ambassadors -The Student Ambassadors are selected to represent the college at various community and student events.
+Students selected for the scholarship program must have a minimum GPA of 3.5 to be eligible to apply, have recommendations from the faculty and staff, and be enrolled in at least 6 credit hours.

-ENCORE! - ENCORE! is Craven Community College's singing ambassadors who perform at the college and throughout the community.
+ENCORE! - ENCORE! is Craven Community College's singing ambassadors group that perform at the college and throughout the community.

-Gaming Club - The purpose of the Gaming Club is (1) to promote interest in Magic the Gathering and other social games that develop math, reading, problem solving and critical thinking; (2) to provide opportunities to play at organized events with club members and the community; and (3) to provide social interactions; including opportunities to teach games to interested parties.
+Gaming Club - The purposes of the Gaming Club are (1) to promote interest in Magic the Gathering and other social games that develop math, reading, problem solving and critical thinking; (2) to provide opportunities to play at organized events with club members and the community; and (3) to provide social interactions; including opportunities to teach games to interested parties.